r-moreira/42-projects/get_next_line/README.md

 # For the standard function without bonus and test on a file run
 make file -C tests/

-# For the standard function without bonus test on stdin run
+# For the standard function with bonus test on stdin run
 make bonus_stdin -C tests/

-# For the standard function without bonus and test on a file run
+# For the standard function with bonus and test on a file run
 make bonus_file -C tests/